-The White Paintings were initially exhibited in the dining hall of Black Mountain College in the summer of 1952 as a backdrop for John Cage's untitled event (Theater Piece #1) - a multimedia performance combining poetry, dance, and music determined by chance processes.
-During the performance, four panels of the White Paintings were suspended from the ceiling with films and slides projected on them.
-Merce Cunningham danced through the audience, while others read poetry and played the piano.
-Cage lectured on Meister Eckhart and Zen, and Rauschenberg himself played wax cylinders of Edith Piaf records on an old Edison horn recorder.
+The White Paintings were initially exhibited in the dining hall of Black Mountain College in the summer of 1952 as a backdrop for The Event (Cage's Theatre Piece no. 1) - a multimedia performance combining poetry reading, dance, music determined by aleatory processes.
+During the performance, four panels of the White Paintings were suspended from the ceiling in the form of a cross with films and slides projected on them.
+While Charles Olsen and M. C. Richards read their poetry, Merce Cunningham danced through the audience, David Tudor played Cage's music on the piano, John Cage lectured on Meister Eckhart and Zen, and Rauschenberg himself played wax cylinders of old Edith Piaf records on an old Edison horn recorder.

 Erased de Kooning Drawing

-Traces of ink and crayon on paper, with mat and hand-lettered label in ink, in gold-leafed frame - San Francisco Museum of Modern Art
+Traces of drawing media on paper with label and gilded frame - San Francisco Museum of Modern Art

 Automobile Tire Print